joshbegley/nyt-latest/README.md

 `Pablo, Mina and Timothy take “Celebrity Jeopardy!
 All-Stars” 2026 game tape very seriously.`\
 https://www.nytimes.com/2026/04/23/podcasts/celebrity-jeopardy-film-study-share-buzz-tell-with-mina-kimes-and-timothy-simons.html

-**After U.S. Aid Fell by 99%, E.U.
-Pledges $106 Billion Loan to Ukraine**\
+**$106 Billion Loan Reflects E.U.’s View That Peace in Ukraine Is Far Away**\
-`Unlike previous European assistance packages, the latest one is heavily weighted toward military spending, reflecting a view that the war is far from over.`\
+`The delayed funding, which was approved on Thursday, is heavily weighted toward military spending, unlike previous European packages.`\
 https://www.nytimes.com/2026/04/23/world/europe/eu-loan-ukraine.html

 **Private Assets May Be Coming to Your 401(k).
 You Should Know the Risks.**\